 an illness which lowers your body's resistance to disease

-You have, have had in the past, or have a family history of, lung problems such as interstitial lung disease
+a history or have a family history of lung problems such as interstitial lung disease

-(an inflammation of lung tissue), which is a serious and potentially fatal disease.
+(an inflammation of lung tissue), a serious and potentially fatal disease.

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any

 that you get without a prescription from your pharmacy, supermarket or health food

 Some medicines and leflunomide may interfere with each other.
 These include:

 teriflunomide, a medicine similar to leflunomide

 warfarin, used to prevent blood clots